Latent Gaussian Count Time Series: Introduction

-for every $k \in \{ 1, 2 \ldots, \}$, $t_i\in \ZZ$ and real numbers $a_1, \ldots, a_k$ (see Theorem 1.5.1 in \cite{brockwell:davis:1991}).
-Such a result does not hold for stationary count series.
-For example, existence of a stationary series with a Poisson marginal distribution is not guaranteed when $\gamma_X$ is merely symmetric and non-negative definite.
-In fact, in the Poisson case, such a result is false: $\gamma_X(h)=(-1)^h$ is symmetric and non-negative definite, but it it is impossible to have $X_1$ and $X_2$ jointly distributed with the same Poisson marginal distribution and a correlation of $-1$ (the reader is challenged to verify this).
+The theory of stationary Gaussian time series is by now well developed.
+A central result is that a stationary Gaussian series $\{ X_t \}_{t \in \ZZ}$ having the lag-$h$ autocovariance $\gamma_X(h) =\mbox{Cov}(X_t, X_{t+h})$ exist if and only if $\gamma_X$ is symmetric about lag zero and non-negative definite (see Theorem 1.5.1 in \cite{brockwell:davis:1991}).
+However, such a result does not hold for stationary count series having a certain prescribed marginal distribution (e.g, Poisson).
 In principle, distributional existence issues are checked with Kolmogorov's consistency criterion (see Theorem 1.2.1 in \cite{brockwell:davis:1991}); in practice, one needs a specified joint distribution to check for consistency.
 Phrased another way, Kolmogorov's consistency criterion is not a constructive result and does not illuminate how to build stationary time series having a particular marginal distribution and correlation structure.
-Perhaps owing to this, count time series have been constructed from a plethora of approaches over the years.
-We now discuss some past approaches; a recent overview of stationary series is contained in \cite{lund:livsey:2015}.
-While extensions to non-stationary cases with covariates are considered later, the fundamental problem lies with constructing stationary models.
+Perhaps owing to this, count time series have been constructed from a plethora of approaches over the years, as is next reviewed.

-Borrowing from the success of autoregressive moving-average (ARMA) models in describing stationary Gaussian series, early count authors constructed correlated count series from discrete autoregressive moving-average (DARMA) and integer autoregressive moving-average (INARMA) difference equation methods.
-Focusing on the first order autoregressive case for simplicity, a DAR(1) series $\{ X_t \}_{t=1}^T$ with specified marginal distribution $F_X(\cdot)$ is obtained by generating $X_1$ from $F_X(\cdot)$ and then recursively setting
+Drawing from the success of autoregressive moving-average (ARMA) models in describing stationary Gaussian series, early count authors constructed correlated count series from discrete ARMA (DARMA) and integer ARMA (INARMA) difference equation methods.
+Focusing on the first order autoregressive case for simplicity, a DAR(1) series $\{ X_t \}_{t=1}^T$ with specified marginal distribution $F_X(\cdot)$ is obtained by generating $X_1$ from $F_X(\cdot)$ and then at each subsequent time, either keeping the previous count value with probability $p$ or generating an independent copy of $F_X(\cdot)$ with probability $1-p$.
+INAR(1) series are built via the thinned AR(1) equation $X_t = p \circ X_{t-1} + \epsilon_t$, where $\{ \epsilon_t \}$ is an IID count-valued random sequence and $\circ$ is a thinning operator defined by $p \circ Y = {\rm B}(Y,p)$ for a binomial distribution ${\rm B}(n,p)$ with $n$ trials and success probability $p$.
+DARMA methods were initially explored in \cite{JacobsLewis_1978a}, but were subsequently discarded by practitioners because their sample paths often remained constant for long periods, especially in highly correlated cases; INARMA series are still used today.
+In contrast to their Gaussian ARMA brethren, DARMA and INARMA models, and their extensions in \cite{Joe_1996}, cannot produce negative autocorrelations.